kjosib/booze-tools/example/json.md

 any trouble at all.
 In one with strict static typing, you'll doubtless have some sort of "parse stack entry" type defined: it needs a variant for "list-of-entries".

-Last but not least appears the context-free portion of the grammar for JSON syntax:
+Last but not least appears the context-free portion of the grammar for JSON syntax, followed by more notes about the features and syntax:

 ```
 value => string | number | object | array | true | false | null

 object ::= '{' .list_of(key_value_pair) '}' :object

-array = '[' .list_of(value) ']' :array
+array = '[' .list_of(value) ']'

-key_value_pair -> .string ':' .value :pair
+key_value_pair -> .string ':' .value

-string : '"' .text '"'
+string : '"' .text '"' :string

 text ==> :empty
   | text character :append

 ```
+Here, `value` is just a renaming abstraction.
+These come at zero-cost in run-time or storage, because the parse table generator is just smart that way.

+The period/dot `.` is prepended to a symbol to make it significant to the semantic action at the end of the rule.

+Semantic actions are prepended with the colon `:`.
+In this case, the application driver would need something like `parse_object(...)` and `parse_string(...)` methods, each taking as many arguments as selected symbols.
+The parse engine is responsible to select only the indicated symbols as relevant to your implementation function.

+The rule for `array` is an example of a bracketing rule like `E -> '(' .E ')'`, without an explicit semantic action.
+In a case like this, the brackets are dropped out and the right thing happens in the parser.
+In this example, it's necessary that the `:empty`, `:first`, and `:append` actions are implemented to build something suitable as an array.

+In a production rule, if nothing is marked (dotted) explicitly, then everything is selected implicitly.
+An example of this shortcut is shown in the rules for `text`.

+Notice that the production rule for `key_value_pair` lacks an explicit action, but has more than one selected symbol.
+In this case, the semantic result is just the tuple of selected symbols.
+Rather, that's what the supplied Python runtime does with this.
+Another host language might need its hand held.

 # Notes: